Nova Scotia Route 215

-Route 215 is collector road in the Canadian province of Nova Scotia.
+Route 215 is an east-west collector road in the southwest of the Canadian province of Nova Scotia.

 It is located in Hants County, connecting Shubenacadie at Trunk 2 with Newport Corner at Trunk 1.

 Portions of the road are included in the Glooscap Trail and the Fundy Shore Ecotour.
 A short portion of the road in the community of Brooklyn is duplexed with Trunk 14.

+Route

+Route 215 beings at Newport Corner, on Trunk 1, about 20 kilometers southeast of Windsor.
+It begins by connecting with Brooklyn, going north.
+It then forms a short multiplex with Trunk 14, afterwards it follows the coast of Fundy Bay and of Cobequid Bay for more than 80 km.
+It then follows the river bank west of River Shubenacadie for the rest of its length (about 30 km).
+The route then finally crosses Highway 102 at Exit 10, where it then terminates at Trunk 2.

 Geographic regions

 The road passes through the following geographic regions: